jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/intel.md

 #### Debian And Ubuntu Linux

-The `jellyfin-ffmpeg5` deb package required by Jellyfin 10.8 comes with all necessary user mode Intel media drivers.
+Using jellyfin-ffmpeg with Intel Quick Sync requires additional Intel media driver packages.

 Besides that you only need to install the OpenCL runtime and configure the the permission of `jellyfin` user.